james8268/Buggy/README.md

 ## Using the Serial monitor to control the buggy.
 This method has limitations, for example the buggy must stay plugged into the laptop/PC so limites mobility.
 However an ESP32 device is not required so there are no connection issues.
 This method is very useful for running quick tests to see how the buggy operates without having to leave your chair, you can just prop the buggy up to remove contact between the wheels and the floor.
+This method is similar to the IR remote in a sense that the ESP32 is not needed so the RX and TX pins can be disconnected.
 Some functions are limited also, Roaming autonomously is not recomended as the board has to be manually reset with the reset button on the arduino board.